albertcanales/iGo-AP2/README.md

 # iGo-BCN
 ## By Javier Nistal Salas i Albert Canales Ros

 iGo-Bot is a Telegram bot that guides you through Barcelona.
-The project is composed by two files: `igo.py` and `bot.py`, described on the next sections.
+The project is composed by two files: `igo.py` and `bot.py`, described in the next sections.

 ## iGo.py

 The file `igo.py` has the purpose of managing the iGraph from Barcelona.
-At the beggining, it contains some string constants for managing the input and some named tuples with the same purpose.
+At the beginning, it contains some string constants for managing the input and some named tuples with the same purpose.

-But most importantly it contains the class iGraph.
-When initialized, the necessary data for iGraph is downloaded (or loaded from cache if possible) and it is saved on a private attribute.
+But most importantly, it contains the class iGraph.
+When initialized, the necessary data for iGraph is downloaded (or loaded from cache if possible) and it is saved in a private attribute.
+The constructor calls the necessary private functions to compute and keep updated the `itime` attribute.
+Every 5 minutes it checks for updated congestion data on the web, it does so in a separate thread so as not to lag the bot.
+The missing congestions are estimated by extending the average of the known congestions of the edges of a node to the unknown congestions of the edges of that node, this process is repeated 6 times and the rest of the streets are assumed to be very remote, this means they probably have fluid traffic.

 The API offers the following methods: